igor-lirussi/OpenCV-Send-Images-Network/README.md

 ### Advantages:
 - no extra packages needed
-- python 2 compatible
+- python 2/3 compatible
 - image stream can be captured directly with OpenCV cap.read() method.
+- low latency, good for real-time

 ### Used:
-- Python 2
+- Python 2 / 3
 - OpenCV 3.4.5

 ### Files: